Temple Church: 16th–19th centuries

-Twentieth century
+Twentieth and twenty-first century

 On 10 May 1941, German incendiary bombs set the roof of the Round Church on fire, and the fire quickly spread to the nave and chapel.
 The organ and all the wooden parts of the church, including the Victorian renovations, were destroyed and the Purbeck marble columns in the chancel cracked due to the intense heat.
 Although these columns still provided some support to the vault, they were deemed unsound and were replaced in identical form.
 The original columns had a slight outward lean, which architectural quirk was followed in the replacement columns.
 The Master's House was burned down on the same night.

+Thomas E. Browne, the Hackney A.R.P.
+Warden diarist provides a first hand account 3 December 1941 as whilst on business in the City he visits Temple saying "Brick Court doesn't exist, its place being taken up by a static water supply" and Temple Church's "outside fabric is OK but there has been a tremendous fire inside.
+The damage all around is immense".

 During the renovation by the architect Walter Godfrey, it was discovered that elements of the 17th-century renovations made by Wren had survived in storage and these were replaced in their original positions.
 The church was rededicated in November 1958.

 The church was designated a Grade I listed building on 4 January 1950.